Senior captain

 Senior captain is a rank which is used in some countries' armed forces, navies, merchant marines, civil aviation and in the airline industry.

 Army

-In some armies of the world, the senior captain is a rank between a regular captain and a major.
+In some armies of the world, "senior captain" is a rank between a regular captain and a major.
 The rank is often only found in armies and air forces.
 A similar position to that of navy senior captain is the rank of senior colonel.